To enter the Cawthron Science and Technology Fair you must adhere to the conditions of entry and the competition rules.

 - Biological experiments should conform with health and safety guidelines (refer to Ministry of Education Safety and Science)

-- It is the responsibility of exhibitors to see that the areas inmediately surrounding their exhibit, and where the exhibit stands, are kept clean and dry at all times.
+- It is the responsibility of exhibitors to see that the areas immediately surrounding their exhibit, and where the exhibit stands, are kept clean and dry at all times.

 - There are strict rules about the way any live animal may be used in a Science Fair project.
 Advice from your school and committee should be sought before proceeding with an experiment involving animals (see ethics).
 If a project has conducted unethical research on an animal it will be disqualified.

-- The Committee reserves the right (a) not to display any exhibit, and (b) to with hold any prizes for which the judges consider an adequate standard has not been reached.
+- The Committee reserves the right not to display any exhibit for which the judges consider an adequate standard has not been reached.

 - The Committees decision in all matters is final.